Immune cells in some human colorectal tumors congregate in clusters, scientists report in Cell.

 - How does immunity against the body develop, in particular, in patients with autoimmune lupus?

 In addition to discovering and studying specific molecular and cellular mechanisms, we also address how and why the immune response (to tumors, pathogens or self) varies so dramatically across individuals.
-Finally, we are adapting our unbiased analytical strategies into real-world therapeutics, having initiated clinical trials (with our collaborator Dr. Catherine Wu), in which patients are vaccinated against their own tumors with a fully personal vaccine that is designed based on a computational analysis of their personal tumor genome.
+Finally, we are adapting our unbiased analytical strategies into real-world therapeutics, having performed clinical trials (with our collaborator Dr. Catherine Wu), in which patients are vaccinated against their own tumors with a fully personal vaccine that is designed based on a computational analysis of their tumor genome.

 Initiators, resistors and targets of tumor immunity

-Genes and networks underlying innate immunitys
+Genes and networks underlying innate immunity

 Genetic basis for inter-individual variations in immune responses